IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-admin/README.md

 We can now create rules to control how a user can access data.

+> NOTE: Workshop teammates can simply reuse 1 term to associate with a rule, i.e. *CustomerID*, or you can proceed below to create a uniquely named one.

-* Create a business term called *CustomerID* and assign it to your *CustomerID* column in the data set using the instructions above.
+* Create a business term called *XXX-CustomerID*, or re-use one of your workshop teammates buisness terms for this expercise.
+Assign it to your *CustomerID* column in the data set using the instructions above.
 See below if you need details, but try it yourself first, and skip to *Adding a rule* below if you do not need a reminder.

 ### How to create a Business term review